Free Hosting: Compare Hosting

 Taking those minimum requirements into account, two issues are immediately apparent.
 Every free plan we looked at advertises PHP 5 and MySQL 5, however none reveal the exact version running on the free account server.
 An installation of any one of these three applications will have problems, and potentially fail to function at all, if the version of PHP or MySQL isn't sufficiently up-to-date.

-With free plans you can expect the page load time for PHP applications to be poor.
+With free hosting you can expect the page load time for PHP applications to be poor.
 If you were planning on just hosting static HTML and CSS files, you'd probably be ok, but a PHP application imposes a much heavier load on server resources, and free hosting servers are notoriously resource starved.
 One host went so far as to admit that the number of accounts hosted on a free-account shared server was very large.
 In addition, ZendOptimizer was not offered by any free plan we saw, which will further slow down PHP processing.

 While the disk space included in every plan was adequate for an installation of a typical PHP application, the database size allowed was very small.
 Every plan allowed only a single MySQL database with a maximum size between 10 and 20 MB.
 That will be enough for a very small blog and website, but websites with a considerable amount of content, as well as certain application themes and plugins, will quickly burn through the allowable database size.